openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 The course view refreshes and the content is presented as a member of the selected content group would see it.

+After your course is live, you can also see the live version as a student would see it, by clicking **View Live** from Studio.
+For more information, see :ref:`View Your Live Course.`